pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 If they call from the insurance company, tell them I am on my way.

 Se ligarem da seguradora, diga a ele (ela) que estou a caminho.

 EXERCÍCIOS

-Item.
 1. Escolha o pronome correto para preencher as lacunas.

 a) Some companies will import raw material.
 They will import (them; it) from